jrblevin/markdown-mode/README.md

     active region or the word at point, if any, as the alt text.
     <kbd>C-c C-i I</kbd> behaves similarly and inserts a reference-style
     image.

+    Local images associated with image links may be displayed inline in the buffer by pressing <kbd>C-c C-i C-t</kbd>
+    (`markdown-toggle-inline-images`).
+This is a toggle command, so pressing this once again will remove inline images.

   * Styles: <kbd>C-c C-s</kbd>